FriendlyUser/LatexDiagrams/ReadMe.md

 TODO: Move non my pictures to different folder and perhaps try to add original url for accreditation.

-For a list of links to files see [dli-vue-docs](https://friendlyuser.github.io/dli-vue-docs/) created using the saber static site generator.
+For a list of links to files see [dli-vue-docs](http://dli-vue-docs.surge.sh/) created using the saber static site generator.

+TODO: Replace with site on github pages when javascript loads properly in saber.

 - [Latex Diagrams](#latex-diagrams)
   * [BlogDiagrams](#blogdiagrams)